estruyf/vscode-demo-time/README.md

   "path": "<relative path to the file>",
-  "position": "<line number> or <start line number>:<end line number>", "content": "<content of the file> (optional)", "contentPath": "<relative path to the file in the .demo folder> (optional)" }
+  "position": "<line number> or <start line number>:<end line number>", "content": "<content of the file> (optional)", "contentPath": "<relative path to the file in the .demo folder> (optional)", "lineInsertionDelay": "<delay in milliseconds to insert each line> (optional)" }
 ```